 Many sommeliers travel all over the world to taste new wine and to attend food and wine conventions.
 A good wine expert will know all the current trends in the food and wine industry.
-He will also help patrons to feel comfortable with tasting wines and help them choose a delicious wine in their price range.
+He or she will also help patrons to feel comfortable with tasting wines and help them choose a delicious wine in their price range.
 Sommeliers can also learn more about wine through the opinions of their customers.

 In short, a good sommelier will be able to make the customer's dining experience memorable by suggesting wines that will enhance the flavour of the food that they are eating.